Geriatrics and Extended Care

-The Community Residential Care (CRC) program is for Veterans who do not need hospital or nursing home care, but cannot live alone because of medical or psychiatric conditions, and who have no family to provide care.
+The Community Residential Care (CRC) program is for Veterans who do not need hospital or nursing home care but cannot live alone because of medical or psychiatric conditions.

 This type of care takes place in a number of settings including Assisted Living facilities, Personal Care Homes, Family Care Homes, Group Living Homes, and Psychiatric Community Residential Care Homes.
-These places – about 1,300 of them across the country – are inspected and approved by VA medical center staff, but are chosen by the Veteran.
+These places – more than 550 of them across the country – are inspected and approved by VA medical center staff but are chosen by the Veteran.

 Community Residential Care is for Veterans who have no support person who can provide monitoring, supervision or help with activities of daily living (e.g., bathing, getting dressed, preparing meals).